-Lieutenancy of KentThe Lieutenancy’s role is to support The Monarch in celebrating Kent, its unique history and culture, serve its communities – and contribute positively to its future
+Lieutenancy of KentThe Lieutenancy’s role is to support The Monarch in celebrating Kent, its unique history and culture.
+That support also extends to serving the local communities and contributing positively to its future.

 The Lord-Lieutenant is HM The Queen’s personal representative in the county, and is appointed by The Queen on the advice of the Prime Minister.
-They are supported by a number of deputy Lieutenants who represent and assist the Lord-Lieutenant as required.
-They do however, play no part in politics and the role is entirely non political.
+They are supported by a number of Deputy Lieutenants who represent and assist the Lord-Lieutenant as required.